It’s that time of year again! Where did summer go?! No more vacay — it’s time to get organized!

-A planner I’ve considered for a few years is Ruth Soukup’s Living Well Planner but hesitated due to the cost.
-Well, this year she’s giving a special price on the new design plus a few bonus planning sheets (but only until the end of August)!
-So, yup, I went for the sale.
-(I’m a sucker for a good deal!)
-I’m super excited to get my new planner and begin to take charge of my days.
+I considered Ruth Soukup’s Living Well Planner for a few years but hesitated due to the cost.
+Good news!
+She has a great sales a few times a year plus a new design that includes bonus planning sheets.
+I’m a sucker for a good deal — plus I love taking charge of my days.
 I like this planner so much, I’m willing to help promote it (thus my affiliate clause at the end of this post) because I know it will encourage busy women to get organized!

-Another reason I love Ruth’s planner* is the multitude of detailed videos and guides she offers to anyone who wants to learn how to truly use a planner.
+Another reason I love Ruth’s planner* is the multitude of detailed videos and guides she offers to learn how to use a planner well.

 You’ll learn how to: